 - National Association of Pediatric Nurse Associates and Practitioners (NAPNAP)

-- National Association for Practical Nurses Education & Service (NAPNES)
+- National Association for Practical Nurse Education & Service (NAPNES)

-- National Federation of Licensed Practical Nurses (NFLPN)
+- National Association of Licensed Practical Nurses (NALPN)

 - National League for Nursing (NLN)